 All campsite reservations must be made the BC Parks reservations system.
 When reservations are not available all campsites function as first come, first served.

 There is a day-use and picnic area along the north shore of the lake.
-It has flush toilets, running water, a sandy beach, picnic tables, garbage cans, picnic shelter, horseshoe pits (bring own horseshoes) and an adventure playground.
+It has flush toilets, running water, a sandy beach, picnic tables, garbage cans, a picnic shelter, horseshoe pits (bring own horseshoes) and an adventure playground.
 The paved and gravel parking lot can accommodate 530 vehicles.

 Pets are not allowed in the day-use areas.
 Alcohol is not permitted in the day-use area.